 Good levels of vitamin E in our diet can help prevent LDL cholesterol from oxidizing, leading to the arterial plaque buildup that can cause heart attacks and strokes.

 Vitamin E may also provide extra protection from diabetic nerve damage in type II diabetes.
-One study showed that defective nerve conduction in diabetic subjects with peripheral neuropathy was improved with vitamin E supplementation (Reversal of defective nerve conduction with vitamin E supplementation in type 2 diabetes).
+This study showed that defective nerve conduction in diabetic subjects with peripheral neuropathy was improved with vitamin E supplementation.

 People living with diabetes would likely benefit from more natural vitamin E in the diet.
 Vitamin E supplements are often recommended for diabetics but there is concern the most vitamin E formulations are unbalanced, being made of alpha-tocopherol only.